 Cyber-attacks and data breaches are often clumped together, when in fact there are various culprits, that access and attack your systems in different ways.
 What's more, they're constantly evolving, so it's important to stay vigilant to new threats.

-In the spirit of 'knowing your enemy', here's a rundown of some of the major cyber risks facing start-ups and small businesses in 2017:
+In the spirit of 'knowing your enemy', here's a rundown of some of the major cyber risks facing start-ups and small businesses:

 Phishing, Spear-phishing and whaling